Jamie3213/tolstoy-text-analysis/Readme.md

   inner_join(afinn)
 ```

-We want to calculate the net sentiment over a sensible period; we could look at net sentiment per chapter, but it's unlikely to tell us anything truly meaningful since a lot of the nuance would likely be lost.
-Instead, we'll look at the net sentiment per "paragraph" which I'm going to define to be every 50 words (remembering that we've taken out a lot of stop-words, so our "paragraphs" should probably be somewhat shorter than a typical, physical paragraph).
+We want to calculate the net sentiment over a sensible period; we could look at net sentiment per chapter, but it's unlikely to tell us anything genuinely meaningful since a lot of the nuance would likely be lost.
+Instead, we'll look at the net sentiment per "paragraph" which I'm going to define to be every 50 words (remembering that we've taken out a lot of stop-words, so our "paragraphs" should probably be shorter than a physical paragraph):

 ``` r
 book_sentiments %>%